aws-amplify/amplify-codegen-ui/CONTRIBUTING.md

 1. Pull down the necessary packages to integrate into studio UI.
 1. Execute the 'update-codegen.sh' script, providing the newly created tag.
 1. Ensure review and merge of the CR, after manual verification testing.

+### Icons

+The built-in iconset is genereted with `packages/scripts/generateBuiltInIconset.js`.
+When icons are added or removed from `@aws-amplify/ui-react` run the script to update the icons supported in codegen.